 Companies in the transport, logistics, technologies and healthcare sectors are booming with rapid growth in their respective markets.
 As such they are struggling to find enough skilled people to take up opportunities.

-Lauren Bourke, Randstad’s national transport lead, is witnessing a growth across the sector.
-“Transport and logistics tends to be a bellwether for the wider economy and currently we are seeing record demand for workers in the sector as Australia’s economy quickly recovers.
+Lauren Bourke, Randstad’s national transport lead, is witnessing growth across the sector.
+“Transport and logistics tend to be a bellwether for the wider economy and currently we are seeing record demand for workers in the sector as Australia’s economy quickly recovers.
 Logistics companies are quickly trying to hire to take up the market opportunity”.

 So right now, it’s about making good decisions.
 Keeping people at the centre can provide a guide to help businesses navigate an uncertain period.

 The COVID-19 pandemic has permanently changed the jobs landscape so HR teams across Australia are having a challenging time managing the shift.
 As the economy is growing again, workers in areas of businesses that are struggling, such as travel and accommodation, will need to be transitioned.

 Workers who are able to identify their transferable skills, educate themselves about the industry they want to move into, network and talk to people in that industry and seek the right support from HR teams or recruiters are likely to be the most successful at transitioning to a new industry.

 At the same time, areas of businesses that are doing well may need more talent.
 Some staff will be able to be transitioned to growth areas, but as demand outstrips supply more hires may be needed.
 The challenge is double-headed.

 During COVID-19, jobs with programming skills, maths, tech design and analysing of data or information were among the fastest-growing.
 Meanwhile, demand for workers in the healthcare, education, construction or technology industries is expected to boom as we enter the post-COVID-19 era.